corrode/corrode.github.io/content/blog/rust-prevents-data-races-not-race-conditions/index.md

 Safe Rust eliminates data races by design.
 A program with a data race does not compile.
 It's a stronger guarantee than what runtime detectors like Go's `-race` or C/C++'s ThreadSanitizer give you, because those only catch races that *actually execute* during a test run.

 Safe Rust does not prevent race conditions in general.
 Deadlocks, livelocks, lost updates, and check-then-act bugs all compile cleanly and can still produce wrong answers or hang.

+Geo-ant, writing up a [comparison of common C++ bugs against Rust](https://geo-ant.github.io/blog/2022/common-cpp-errors-vs-rust/), sums up the whole distinction in one line:

+> Rust does prevent data races and on the other hand you can still deadlock all you want.

 The reason this distinction matters, and not just pedantically, is that it tells you where to spend your attention.
 You can stop worrying about torn reads and forgotten locks corrupting memory; the compiler has that.
 What's left is the hard part of concurrency: making sure your critical sections cover your invariants, that your lock ordering is consistent, and that your logical operations are as atomic as you think they are.